Registrationwala

 • Misrepresenting the insurance policy to give put the customer under a false sense of security

-• Miscalculating the benefits of the insurance policies
+• Miscalculating the benefits of the policies

 The insurance market is filled with competitive aspects.
 There were days where one couldn’t sell even one policy without some miracles happening in the background.
 Furthermore, the introduction of insurance e-commerce has also played a major factor in increasing competition in this domain.
+And many aren’t too happy about it.

 Instead of focusing on creating better products and providing the right information to the users via the website, they still seek to engage with them using manipulative tactics.
-These tactics range from falsifying insurance information in the documents of insurance policies to promising bonuses that can’t exist in the first place.
+These tactics range from falsifying insurance information in the documents of policies to promising bonuses that can’t exist in the first place.

 Furthermore, there have been many cases of tampering with the proposal and forging the documents.
 However, it is not only the fault of the insurance agent, the insurance marketing firm can be the one to take the blame as well.